ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ## Geographic attestation

+Use case name:

+: Location attestation

+Who will use it:

+: geo-fenced systems

+Attestation type:

+: passport (probably)

+Attesting Party:

+: secure GPS system(s)

+Relying Party:

+: internet peers

+Claims used:

+: TBD

+Description:

-The relying party wants to know the physical location (on the planet earth) of the device.
+: The relying party wants to know the physical location (on the planet earth) of the device.
 This may be provided directly by a GPS/GLONASS/Galileo module that is incorporated into a TPM.
 This may also be provided by collecting other proximity messages from other device that the relying party can form a trust